AndroidPatch/APatchDocs/docs/faq.md

 ## Can I use LSPosed?

-LSPosed is depends on Riru or Zygisk to run, but APatch does not support Riru or Zygisk by default, so you can not use LSPosed directly.
+LSPosed relies on Riru or Zygisk to run, but APatch does not support Riru or Zygisk by default, so you can not use LSPosed directly.

 However, APatch can add the Zygisk support or allow LSPosed run without any Zygisk implementation enabled by installing APMs.